 t.
 Records of or belonging to the judicial department of state government, including briefs and legal memoranda, are public records under the Public Records Statutes.
 Op.
 Att’y Gen. No. 04030 (December 27, 2004).
 However, the Attorney General has also indicated that courts may take the position that any obligation which they have to produce records, including briefs and legal memoranda, under the Public Records Statutes is subject to the courts’ supervisory power over their own records and files.
 Id.

-Section 84-712.01 provides that the public records statutes shall be liberally construed when the fiscal records of a public body are involved so that citizens shall have full access to information on the public finances of government.
+D. Section 84-712.01 provides that the Public Records Statutes shall be liberally construed when the fiscal records of a public body are involved so that citizens shall have full access to information on the public finances of government.

-2. The initial exceptions to the public records statutes which became ( 84-712.05 were enumerated in LB 86, passed by the Legislature in 1979.
+3. The initial exceptions to the Public Records Statutes which became § 84‑712.05 were enumerated in LB 86, passed by the Legislature in 1979.

-3. The Attorney General has concluded that the provisions of ( 84-712.05 do not create "exemptions" to the public records statutes, i.e., the various categories of records set out in that section are still "public records."
+4. The Attorney General has concluded that the provisions of § 84-712.05 do not create "exemptions" to the Public Records Statutes, i.e., the various categories of records set out in that section are still "public records."
 However, even though they are public records, they may be kept confidential at the discretion of their custodian agency.
 Op.
 Att'y Gen. No. 94080 (October 14, 1994).
-The Attorney General has also concluded that § 84-712.05 applies to the public's right to access public records, and does not affect the right of the Legislature's Performance Audit Committee to review confidential records as a part of a performance audit.
+The Attorney General has also concluded that § 84‑712.05 applies to the public’s right to access public records, and does not affect the right of the Legislature’s Performance Audit Committee to review confidential records as a part of a performance audit.
 Op.
-Att'y Gen. No. 04022 (August 13, 2004).
+Att’y Gen. No. 04022 (August 13, 2004).

-i.
+ii.
 The Attorney General has concluded that fiscal records kept by a county ambulance service are subject to examination, but that the names of patients and the types of services rendered to those patients are medical records which may be kept confidential.
 Op.
-Att'y Gen. No. 116, (July 22, 1985).
+Att'y Gen. No. 116 (July 22, 1985).

 ii.
-Birth and death records should be made available to the public under the public records statutes.
+Birth and death records should be made available to the public under the Public Records Statutes.
 Op.
-Att'y Gen. No. 91004, (January 28, 1991); Op.
+Att'y Gen. No. 91004 (January 28, 1991); Op.
 Att'y Gen. No. 90039 (November 20, 1990).
-The federal Health Insurance Portability and Accountability Act of 1996 or (HIPPA( does not restrict the cause of death from being disclosed as a part of a death record, and death certificates which list the cause of death as a communicable disease may not be kept confidential under the Public Records Statutes.
+The federal Health Insurance Portability and Accountability Act of 1996 or “HIPAA” does not restrict the cause of death from being disclosed as a part of a death record, and death certificates which list the cause of death as a communicable disease may not be kept confidential under the Public Records Statutes.
 Op.
-Att(y Gen. No.04018 (April 20, 2004).
+Att’y Gen. No. 04018 (April 20, 2004).

 iii.
 In Op.
 Att'y Gen. No. 91039 (May 16, 1991), the Attorney General discussed the confidentiality of a number of records maintained by the Nebraska Office of Risk Management including materials relating to Workers' Compensation claims, State Claims Board claims, Reports on Unsafe Conditions, and correspondence from the Attorney General's Office.
 The bulk of those documents could be kept confidential.